jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 * TrackingNumber
 * EstimatedDeliveryDate

-These bulleted items would probably be Entities also known as Domain Business Objects.
-I want to specify them as domain concept and not by a primitive type, such as int, String, etc. This is really a topic for another blog entry, so I won’t go into full detail here.

-I prefer to keep primitive types out of interface contracts unless the concept is truly a primitive type.
-I’ve seen too many methods that use primitive types when they should have considered the Entity concept.
+These bulleted items would probably be Entities.
+I prefer a name more along the lines of _Domain Business Objects_, since these tend to be domain concepts.
+I prefer to define them as a domain concept type and not by a primitive type, such as `int`, `String`, etc. This is really a topic for another blog entry, so I won’t go into full detail here.
+But here's a quich summary.
+I prefer to keep primitive types out of interface contracts unless the contract element is truly a primitive type within the domain.
+I’ve seen too many methods that use primitive types when they should have considered the domain concept.
 There’s even a code smell using too many primitive types: _Primitive Obsession_:
 * [Primitive Obsession on SourceMaking](https://sourcemaking.com/refactoring/smells/primitive-obsession)
 * [Primitive Obsession on Refactoring.guru](https://refactoring.guru/smells/primitive-obsession)

 ### Data Access Interface
-This aligns with the _Driven Dependency Port/Interface/Contract_ in the Hexagonal Architecture diagrams.
+The _Data Access Interface_ aligns with the _Driven Dependency Port/Interface/Contract_ in the Hexagonal Architecture diagrams.
 Other than different names, the concept is identical.

 ## Interface Adapters
 <img src="/assets/HexArchInterfaceAdapters.png" alt="Interface Adapters" width = "70%" align="center" style="padding-right: 35px;">